Resistance band pullover is a good exercise you can do at home to train your chest and back. It is a variation of the traditional pullover exercises.

 - Loop the resistance band around your feet and hold one end in each hand

-- Perform the pullover motion in upward position
+- Perform the pullover motion in an upward position

 - Complete desired reps.